CIBIKRAKER/CLI_Encryption/README.md

     cd CLI_Encryption
     python main.py

-Follow the prompts to encrypt or decrypt a file.
+Follow the on-screen prompt:
+1. Enter `1` to encrypt `test.txt`
+2. Enter `2` to decrypt `test.txt`

+The encryption key is automatically generated and stored in `filekey.key`.